reuters-graphics/style/packages/guide/content/snippets/making-bluprints.md

 ---
-title: Making templates with blüprint
+title: Making templates with bluprint
 description: Make your code easily reusable and shareable.
 categories:
   - templates
   - tools
 ---

-## Making templates with blüprint
+## Making templates with bluprint

 Reusing code is the easiest way to speed up your dev time.

-[blüprint](https://github.com/reuters-graphics/bluprint), our in-house scaffolding engine, makes it extremely easy to create templates you can use to build your next project.
+[bluprint](https://github.com/reuters-graphics/bluprint), our in-house scaffolding engine, makes it extremely easy to create templates you can use to build your next project.

 ### What's a bluprint?